-TMS Therapy for PTSD
+fMRI-guided TMS therapy for PTSD in New York

 Decreased prefrontal connectivity in a patient with PTSD